mdn/browsercompat/api.md

       localized.
 But, are those good feature names?
 Could you write a bit of JavaScript to test 'Basic usage'?
 Should there be three features ("display: none", "display: inline", "display: block") instead?
 The need for translated feature names might be a doc smell.
+The canonical flag might turn into a list of tables to fix.
     - feature-sets.name - Not sure if "CSS", "display", etc. should be localized, similar logic to feature names.
+The canonical flag will help.
 * I think Niels Leenheer has good points about browsers being different across operating systems and OS versions - I'm considering adding this to the model:
   [Mapping browsers to 2.2.1 Dictionary Browser Members](http://lists.w3.org/Archives/Public/public-webplatform-tests/2013OctDec/0007.html).